petrovvlatko/mega-backend/src/subapps/myfreeinv/README.md

     and added it as a provider in freeinv.module.ts

-* Add middleware for serializing and deserializing objects so we are not sending unnecessary properties back to the client
+* Add middleware for serializing and deserializing objects so we are not sending unnecessary properties back to the client - see further details in comments within myfreeinv service
 * Add method for deleting a room
 * Add method for deleting an item